vvivvi/c1-final/README.md

 - Models from different classes are utilized (at least two from the following: KNN, linear models, RF, GBDT, NN). *Yes.
 The CatBoost library implements GBDT and random forest implementation from scikit-learn is also utilised.*

 ## Result summary

+The optimally scaled predictions achieve leaderboard scores of 0.961351 and 0.95467 (public and private).